 black-and-white picture of a small boy, carrying home two huge wine bottles, an expression of pride on his face, carefully holding these big bottles.

 When I saw this picture, it struck me like lightning: How on earth could a photographer be there, see and catch such an intimate, candid moment?
 What he said to be "The Decisive Moment".
 This was THE picture for me, which changed everything, motivating me to go out and find great pictures around the next corner, never knowing what awaits you and what life has in store for you.
 I see myself as a flaneur, an observer, trying to see things that others don't see, to make something out of nothing, find something special in the ordinary.
 You just need to stay focused and prepared to see and find the picture.
 Unstaged, candid.
 Showing people and ordinary street scenes, waiting until all the elements come together.
 The camera with the unobtrusive 35mm prime always ready to take action.
-Thank you, Henri Cartier-Bresson, for this true inspiration which is always in the back of my head.
+Thank you, Henri Cartier-Bresson, for this true inspiration.
 He once said: "For me photography is to place head and heart and eye along the same line of sight.
 It’s a way of life."
-I can understand it well.

 No further reproduction or copying without the express written consent of Thomas Hackenberg.
 Hi-resolution files of all photos are available upon request.